CARTing ‘Up And Out’ And Captain Kevin

 Captain Kevin documented and proved that the HCV, hep C, virus and other viruses are shared by pneumatic guns, which routinely shared the same needles with multiple soldiers and individuals.
 Depression is a side of effect of Hep C, and as many know, depression is an often misunderstood illness.

 Kevin designed a website that he and LeighAnn Vogel built to assist veterans, families, professionals and children of diagnosed individuals.
-Some of Kevin’s work may be accessed at http://www.geocities.com/hepvet/index.html
+Some of Kevin’s work may be accessed now www.captainkevindonnelly.com

-Their web site was the first private web site to be attached by the VA, Veterans Administration, sharing information Kevin gathered to specifically veterans and their families.
+The web site Kevin and LeighAnn built was the first private web site to be attached by the VA, Veterans Administration, sharing information Kevin gathered to specifically veterans and their families.

-The afternoon of his death, prior to the call, my family gathered with my dad to help his recovery from cancer surgery.
+The afternoon of his death, prior to the call, my family gathered with my dad to help Dad’s recovery from cancer surgery.
+We did not then know that Dad, served in the Army, would be diagnosed with hepatitis C, also.

 Due to dad’s surgery and recuperation, I flew alone to Kevin’s funeral.